Northern lights could be visible in US Sunday, Monday: Here’s where

 The best viewing conditions will be between 10 p.m. and 2 a.m. local time, according to the National Weather Service’s Bismark, North Dakota, office.
 You’ll also want to move away from city lights, which can drown out the aurora.

-Viewing is expected to dimish Monday night, with only the northernmost parts of some states – Washington, Montana, North Dakota, and Minnesota – forecasted to have a low likelihood of seeing the aurora.
+Viewing is expected to diminish Monday night, with only the northernmost parts of some states – Washington, Montana, North Dakota, and Minnesota – forecasted to have a low likelihood of seeing the aurora.

 This is just the latest round of northern lights that have been visible across the northern U.S. this year.
 It’s all thanks to the sun flipping its magnetic poles, an activity it does over an 11-year period.